xolox/vim-easytags/README.md

     :let g:easytags_auto_update = 0

-If you want to disable automatic updating for a single file you can execute the following command while editing the file:

-    :let b:easytags_auto_update = 0

 ### The `g:easytags_auto_highlight` option

 By default the plug-in automatically updates and highlights your tags when you stop typing for a moment.
 If you want to disable automatic highlighting while keeping automatic updating enabled you can set this option to false:

     :let g:easytags_auto_highlight = 0

-If you want to disable automatic highlighting for a single file you can execute the following command while editing the file:

-    :let b:easytags_auto_highlight = 0

 ### The `g:easytags_autorecurse` option